-Our Team
+Our Co-Leadership Team

 I am a member of the Mashantucket Pequot Tribal Nation, with additional Mohegan, Narragansett, & Shinnecock ancestry.
 I have lived in southeastern Connecticut my entire life and feel a deep connection to the land, animals, plants, and, of course, water.
 My work revolves around improving environmental health (from individual species to overall ecosystems), informing and educating the public, and improving human-environment interaction.
 I have a relatively brief professional background in environmental sciences (roughly 5 years), however, I have always been a nature lover and am raising the next generation to be the same.
 Whether it is to go for a hike, rock climb, swim, kayak, or just sit, my wife and I will go outside every chance we get, bringing our excited two- and four-legged babies with us.

-Lynne Marshall, Co-founder, Member of the Board of Directors
+Lynne Marshall, Co-founder, Co-Leadership Board of Directors

 Lynne is a rower and has lived in the Mystic River Watershed (in Noank) for 25 years and in Connecticut for 39 years.
 She walks around Noank and sculls in the Mystic River nearly every day, weather permitting.
 Lynne followed undergraduate studies in French horn (Manhattan School of Music, NYC; Carnegie- Mellon University, Pittsburgh) with advanced degrees in speech and hearing science (U. of Kansas) and post-doctoral training at Upstate Medical Center (Syracuse) and Boys Town National Research Hospital (Omaha).
-Her training as a scientist eventually segued into a career focus in the Navy that included critical analysis and synthesis of data to inform practical solutions, with an emphasis on advocacy through improved training, screening, diagnostics, modeling, and programmatic tools to prevent military hearing damage.
+Her training as a scientist eventually led into a career focus in the Navy that included critical analysis and synthesis of data to inform practical solutions, with an emphasis on advocacy through improved training, screening, diagnostics, modeling, and programmatic tools to prevent military hearing damage.
 Her professional commitment to scientific rigor paired with advocacy led to her volunteering as a community advocate, which continued after her retirement from the Navy (civil service).
 Being on the Noank Zoning Commission for many years taught Lynne how poorly-thought-out plans could quickly result in permanent, detrimental changes to a community.
 She is a member of Groton Open Space Association (because Groton’s development historically has focused on concrete and strip malls, which is not comfortable, inviting, or restorative for people); Groton Conservation Advocates (because she believes that smart development can only occur if it is not injurious to people and the environment – most recently she advocated for strict noise controls for Data Centers, a good example of how important public input is to highlight areas of potential harm to a community); and is a founding member of the Alliance for the Mystic River Watershed (because she deeply cares about the fate of the Mystic River and its watershed).
-She gratefully serves on the Board of Directors of the Alliance for the MRW as her appreciation of what makes up the Watershed and how to protect it grows, and as she realizes that there is a large community in this area who care about it just as much as she does.
+Lynne gratefully serves on the Board of Directors of the Alliance for the MRW as her appreciation of what makes up the Watershed and how to protect it grows, and as she realizes that there is a large community in this area who care about it just as much as she does.
 Her favorite saying is one recently introduced to her by Maggie Favretti.
 “Nothing is more powerful than a community that knows what it wants,” (Meg Wheatley).
 The river and its watershed need a community of strong advocates, and that is what this Alliance, with its partners, is creating.

 Derrick Strong, Community Outreach Coordinator